Cost & Insurance Guide for Gastric Bypass Surgery

 Keep in mind that this list is by no means exhaustive.
-If you don’t see your insurer in this list but they should be here, let us know.
+If you don’t see your insurer on this list, but they should be here, let us know.

 Requirements Typically Required for Insurance

-When you find that your insurance provider does cover your chosen weight loss surgery, the next step will be to determine what requirements they will have in order for you to have the surgery covered.
-Although each insurance provider’s qualification requirements are a little different, there are a few basic requirements that you can almost always count on:
+When you find that your insurance provider does cover your chosen weight loss surgery, the next step will be to determine what requirements they will have for you to have the surgery covered.
+Although each insurance provider’s qualification requirements are a little different, there are a few necessary requirements that you can almost always count on:

 - Body Mass Index (BMI) exceeding 40, OR